crossplane/upjet/docs/adding-new-resource.md

 To follow this guide, you will need:

-1. Obtained a Kubernetes Cluster: For manual/local effort, generally a Kind cluster is sufficient and can be used.
+1. A Kubernetes Cluster: For manual/local effort, generally a Kind cluster is sufficient and can be used.
 For detailed information about Kind see [this repo].
 An alternative way to obtain a cluster is: [k3d]
-2. [Go 1.21+] installed and configured.
+2. [Go] installed and configured.
+Check the provider repo you will be working with and install the version in the `go.mod` file.
-3. [Terraform v1.5.5+] installed locally.
+3. [Terraform v1.5.5] installed locally.
+The last version we used before the license change.
 4. [goimports] installed.

 # Adding a New Resource